Joseph Stalin: 1921–1924: Lenin's final years

+"The General Secretary had to establish a system that tracked the skills and experience of hundreds of thousands of officials; that reported on the fulfillment of decisions; that identified weak and failing organizations and sorted their problems; that raised the qualifications of officials and distributed them to where they were most needed....
+Stalin had to organize 350,000 mostly poorly qualified, if not wholly unqualified (and largely semi-literate) 'staff,' who together had to bring the world's largest country, with a population of almost 140 million, out of an appalling economic crisis amidst serious political divisions."

+Stalin thus gradually gained authority and power, Harris argues, not merely through conniving Machivellian political tricks, but through plaudits earned for having brought "a semblance of order to a chaotic system."

 Stalin is too crude, and this defect which is entirely acceptable in our milieu and in relationships among us as communists, becomes unacceptable in the position of General Secretary.
 I therefore propose to comrades that they should devise a means of removing him from this job and should appoint to this job someone else who is distinguished from comrade Stalin in all other respects only by the single superior aspect that he should be more tolerant, more polite and more attentive towards comrades, less capricious, etc.